At the WPT Human Padel Open 2023, Thomas Leygue responded to Padel Magazine. His memories, his flops, his tops, behind the scenes...

 An unforgettable experience

-“My most significant experience in the padel, I would say it is to have played on the center against Lebrón / Galán in Mexico.”
+“My most memorable experience in padel, I would say, is playing in the central court against Lebrón / Galán in Mexico.”

 Eleonore Coulibaly

-What a pleasure to be a journalist in the middle of the padel, an attractive growing sport.
+What a pleasure to be a journalist in the padel world, an attractive sport in full expansion.
 I hope you enjoy the content offered.
-See you soon perhaps on the slopes!
+See you soon on the slopes!